How to Turn Web Leads into Customers Step by Step

-- Sales reps average 1.3 follow ups but the average close happens on the 8th call
+- Sales reps average 1.3 follow ups but the average close doesn't usually happen until the 8th call.

-To summarize, there is a huge disconnect between online marketing and sales.
+To summarize, there is a huge disconnect between online marketing leads and fully completed sales.

 So what can you do about it?

 When my Co-Founder and I started our company Upgrow, I previously had little-to-no sales experience.
 I've been doing lead generation online for over 15 years, so while I was quite good at building up new leads on our website through SEO, Google Ads, LinkedIn, conversion rate optimization, and lead capture forms, I wasn't as effective at sales presentations, follow-up, or closing.

 After taking on more of a sales role at the agency, in the past 2 years with steady reading, training, and experience I have a sales process that is becoming much more effective and consistent in turning those leads into clients.
 So here is what I've learned.

 What you Need to Get Started

 There are a number of critical processes you need to put into place before you can properly handle internet leads.
 Taking the time to organize and put these into place and ensure they're consistently used by you and your sales team will have a monster impact on your close rates so don't overlook creating these and continually tweaking them based on performance.

 The same study referenced above found that contacting a lead who had submitted their contact information online was 100X more likely to be reached and qualified if called in the first 5 minutes versus 30 minutes, and forget about the average 46+ hours.
 To respond within 5 minutes you'll need a highly standardize process so you aren't making it up on the fly.